Skip to content

 Quick Posts was one part of that need.
 Other editorial tooling work, including experiences around live stories and related publishing workflows, also needed design attention.

-Understand what Chorus already assumed about content.
+Understand what Chorus already assumed about content, undestand how the current design system was being used.

 Alignment problem